Kirschberg32/AiWeb/distributed_messageboard/ReadMe.md

 # Channel
 We created a Chat Channel with a Chatbot for the course "Artificial Intelligence and the Web"(WS23/24).
 The Channel and the Client are running on a university server.

-Example screenshot of the page showing movie recommendations.
-The Reload link lets the recommendations be calculated newly after the user rated some.
-If you scroll to the bottom there is a load more button to show more recommendations.
-The recommender also as a similar page showing all the movies you rated in the past with your rating.
-You can remove a rating by clicking on the same rating again.

 ## The Chatbot of The 2D Point Guessing Game
 It is a point guessing game.
 The goal is to guess a 2D point in the square ( - {self.max_value},- {self.max_value})  to ({self.max_value},{self.max_value}), or rather to be as close as possible to it.
 The x and y coordinates of the point to guess are whole numbers.
         <br>{self.max_value} is the maximum value and the difficulty of the game depends on it.
 It can be changed by typing <b>'max_value n'</b>.
 Replace n with a number.